aisingapore/TagUI/README.md

 - cross-platform for macOS, Linux, Windows

 ### HOW IT WORKS
 TA.Gui converts your intentions in simple natural language into lines of working JavaScript code for CasperJS & PhantomJS to cast their web automation magic.
-As an example, TA.Gui will instantly convert the automation flow below into 100+ lines of JavaScript code and perform the steps to download a Typeform report automatically.
+For example, TA.Gui will instantly convert the automation flow below into 100+ lines of JavaScript code and perform the steps to download a Typeform report automatically.

 ```
 https://www.typeform.com